 All registered sex offenders are registered on both a national and state sex offender database.
 The people listed on these databases have been convicted in a court of law of a sex offense.
 You are able to see sex offenders on the internet, but bear in mind that you will not be able to get the street address, but only the block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file that contains a docket and all of the filings and documents filed in the case.
 You are able to access your court records on the internet, or at the clerk’s office of the court where the case was filed.

 Each state keeps a record of people’s criminal past.
 These state databases are linked together so you are able to track criminal backgrounds from any other state.
-You are able to go to courthouse and check in person, or check online.
+You are able to go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay a fee for a more complete search.

 When you look up someone’s criminal record you can find out if a person has ever been arrested, charged or convicted for these crimes: